2004 American League Championship Series: Game 4

 Massachusetts native Tanyon Sturtze pitched two scoreless innings in relief of Hernández.
 Mariano Rivera, the Yankees star closer, entered the game in the eighth for a two-inning save attempt.
 In the ninth inning, Rivera allowed a lead-off walk to Kevin Millar, which ultimately turned out to be the turning point of the series.
 Dave Roberts was then chosen to pinch-run for Millar.
 With the Red Sox down to their final three outs, Rivera checked Roberts at first base three times before throwing a pitch to Bill Mueller.

 On Rivera's first pitch to Mueller, the speedy Roberts stole second, putting himself in scoring position.
-Mueller's single (through Rivera and into centerfield) allowed Roberts to score, resulting in Rivera blowing the save and the game going into extra innings, tied at four runs apiece.
+Mueller's single (through Rivera and into centerfield) allowed Roberts to score, resulting in Rivera blowing the save.
+The Red Sox further threatened when a groundout advanced Mueller to 2nd and Johnny Damon reached on a fielding error by Yankee first baseman Tony Clark, but Rivera struck out Orlando Cabrera and David Ortiz popped out, resulting in the game going into extra innings tied at four runs apiece.

 Both teams threatened for more runs in the 11th inning, but the game remained tied until the bottom of the 12th.
 Ramírez led off with a single against new pitcher Paul Quantrill, who had relieved Tom Gordon, and Ortiz hit a two-run walk-off home run to right field.
 Ortiz became the first player with two walk-off homers in the same postseason; his first capped a Red Sox sweep of the Anaheim Angels in the American League Division Series.
 Red Sox pitcher Curtis Leskanic got the win in relief after being called on to stop the Yankees' 11th inning threat and had pitched the 12th and allowed no runs.

 Dave Roberts, pictured here in 2004 before his trade to the Red Sox, whose stolen base in game 4 was vital for keeping the Red Sox in the playoffs.